open-tech-world/deploy-site/README.md

 ### 1. Install

-Install this package as development dependencies in your project.
+Install this package as a development dependency in your project.

 ```bash
 # With npm